 To determine if you are a resident or non-resident alien for tax purposes, take the “Substantial Presence Test.”
 If you are a non-resident for taxes, proceed with these instructions.

 Students and Instructors who earned NO Income

-All nonresident aliens present in the U.S. under F-1 or J-1 nonimmigrant status must file Form 8843 “Statement for Exempt Individuals and Individuals With a Medical Condition”—even if they received NO income during 2017.
+All nonresident aliens present in the U.S. under F-1 or J-1 nonimmigrant status must file Form 8843 “Statement for Exempt Individuals and Individuals With a Medical Condition”—even if they received NO income last year.
 Form 8843 must be filed if an individual is:

 - a nonresident alien

 - present in the U.S. under F-1 or J-1 status

 If an individual meets all three qualifications above, the individual must file Form 8843, regardless of the individual’s age and even if the individual is not required to file a U.S. income tax return (Form 1040NR or Form 1040NR-EZ).

 Deadline: must be mailed by April 15

 - Filing Instructions for Form 8843: Students and (VLCs)

 - Filing Instructions for Form 8843: Instructors (VLIs)